-- 3.0 GPA overall (2.75 in the major content area) - The following courses completed with a grade less than C must be repeated: any EDUC course; any SPED course; ENGL 1100, 1110, 1120. - Elementary education majors must also earn a C or higher in MATH 1100 and MATH 1110, but completion of these courses is not required prior to admission to the program. - Satisfactory completion of an interview. - · Passing scores on the Praxis Core Academic Skills for Educators tests in reading, writing, and math. - Submission and verification of a cleared criminal history check. - Candidates must have completed either SPED 2400 or EDUC 2460 and be enrolled in the other to be considered for admission.
+- 2.75 GPA overall (2.75 in the major content area) - The following courses completed with a grade less than C must be repeated: any EDUC course; any SPED course: ENGL 1100, 1110, 1120. - Elementary education majors must also earn a C or higher in MATH 1100 and MATH 1110, but completion of these courses is not required prior to admission to the program. - Satisfactory completion of an interview. - Passing scores on the individual Praxis Core Academic Skills for Educators tests in reading (156), writing (162), and math (150), or a composite score of 460 for all three tests.
+Candidates with an overall GPA of at least 3.75, who take but do not pass Praxis Core through individual scores or a composite, may apply for admission. - Submission and verification of a cleared criminal history check. - Candidates must have completed either SPED 2400 or EDUC 2460 and be enrolled in the other to be considered for admission. - Candidates must maintain a 2.75 GPA (overall and in the major content area) to continue in the teacher education program.
+If either GPA falls below 2.75, the candidate will be permitted to continue in EDUC and SPED coursework for one semester while placed on probation.
+Probation is limited to one instance of a single semester.
+Appeals for retention beyond this probationary period must be made in writing to the Dean of the School of Humanities and Behavioral Science and the Director of the Department of Teacher Education.